Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

              }
 }
 ```
-If a token was created without specifying a customer id, later on, when the customer is created, you will need to associate this oneTimePaymentMethodToken using  **_PATCH_** Customer call
+* If a token was created without specifying a customerId, later on, when the customer is created, you will need to associate this `oneTimePaymentMethodToken` using  [PATCH Customer](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6ODQ0Nzk3NA-patch-customer) call.

 ```js